aldor007/mort/doc/Configuration.md

 kind: "query"
 ```

-This kind of transform parse operations from query string.
+This kind of transform determines the operations from the query string.
 There is no need to provide regexp path.

 Example usage: